 - top these with shredded coconut

 - 30 sweet cherries

-Place the chocolate chips in a small sauce pan and heat over medium low heat, stirring occasionally until smooth and melted.
+- Place the chocolate chips in a small sauce pan and heat over medium low heat, stirring occasionally until smooth and melted.
 (You can also use a microwave to melt the chocolate if you prefer).

-Place one cherry at a time in the melted chocolate and use a spoon to make sure it gets fully coated.
-Set the chocolate covered cherries on the prepared cookie sheet and place a stem inside each one.
-Shake the sprinkles over the cherries while the chocolate is still wet.
+- Place one cherry at a time in the melted chocolate and use a spoon to make sure it gets fully coated.
+Set the chocolate covered cherries on the prepared cookie sheet.
+You can use the spoon to drizzle a little more chocolate overy each cherry for a decoration if desired.

-Place the finished cherries in the refrigerator for at least one hour or until the chocolate is set.
+- Place the finished cherries in the refrigerator for 30-45 minutes or until the chocolate is set.

 - Store the finished candies in the refrigerator.
 They should keep for 2-3 days.